adbidwai/adbidwai/README.md

 I'm an ECE undegraduate student from BITS-PILANI University (Goa Campus).

-My research interests lie in robotics and autonomous navigation, especially control of mobile robots.
+My research interests lie in embedded systems, robotics and autonomous navigation, especially control of mobile robots.

 Currently exploring the perception side of robotics :D